 Post-secondary education is a high priority for the foundation, which maintains two separate scholarship programs.
 One program is exclusively for dependents, grandchildren and spouses of eligible MDU Resources employees.
 The other program consists of scholarships established at numerous institutions of higher education.
 In all instances, the foundation's sole responsibility is funding the scholarships.
-No company personnel are involved in determining scholarship recipients under either program.
+A third-party organization determines all scholarship awards; no company personnel are involved in determining recipients under either program.